-The definition of bovine skull (entire head less cheek meat and the tongue) and the related non categorisation of bovine tongue as SRM (see above Table 2) may not anymore remain appropriate in relation to certain slaughter procedures.
-The regulations currently allow removal of tongue provided it is not contaminated

-(and can be removed within the confines of the abattoir and before contact with heads from other animals might occur).
-This would remains a reasonable and practical procedure only if contamination either by CNS material or by tonsil tissue is excluded.
-The tongue could indeed be at risk from cross contamination with CNS material as a result of leakage from the foramen magnum (and notably from the stun hole if a penetrative method of stunning is used) or cross contamination with tonsil as a result of any method of removal of the tongue that did not ensure careful separation of the tongue from all tonsillar tissues.
+The definition of bovine skull (entire head less cheek meat and the tongue) and the related non categorisation of bovine tongue as SRM (see above Table 2) may remain appropriate in relation to certain slaughter procedures.
+The regulations currently allow removal of tongue provided it is not contaminated (and can be removed within the confines of the abattoir and before contact with heads from other animals might occur).
+While this remains a reasonable and practical procedure the tongue could nevertheless be at risk from cross contamination with CNS material as a result of leakage from the foramen magnum and notably from the stun hole if a penetrative method of stunning is used.

 Furthermore, head meat under hygiene regulations must be removed in a cutting plant designed for the purpose.
-The movement of large numbers of heads which are often in contact with each other, from an abattoir to the plant increases the risk of cross contamination.
+The movement of large numbers of heads which are often in contact with each other, from an abattoir to the plant increases the risk of cross contamination of the surface of the meat with CNS material.
 The risk is increased when any penetrative stunning method is used (in the same order of risk as is specified in the report) but is not zero if penetrative stunning is not used because CNS material can still leak from the foramen magnum.
 It is noted also that all visible nervous and lymphatic tissue must be removed before sale to the consumer and that these tissues (lymph nodes and peripheral nerves) have not revealed detectable infectivity in cattle with natural or experimental BSE.